jboxberger/synology-gitlab-ce/readme.md

 | keeps container settings (ports, volumes, links) on updates | &check;  | &cross; |
 | GitLab files (data, config) remains on package uninstall    | &check;  | &cross; |

-[^1]: SSH is how ever needed for both package types to be build

 ### Build instructions
-Clone this repository and execute the build script
+Clone this repository and execute the build script.
+This can be done on any linux and should also work on WSL.
+Except "jq" there are no special packages/binaries required.
 ```bash
 # Syntax: build <version> [options]
 # arguments: